Master Plan for Aging

 - Click to view the MPA Five Bold Goals Virtual Summit on January 13, 2021: Video Part ONE, Part TWO, Part THREE | Presentation | Transcript.
 This event was hosted by CHHS and CDA and featured State leaders, stakeholders and legislators for an overview of the MPA’s five goal areas and how we anticipate moving forward with implementation

 Visit the Master Plan for Aging website for updates and progress reports.

 Master Plan for Aging Public & Stakeholder Engagement

 Building a CA for ALL Ages and Abilities Together

-Key stakeholder committees that inform MPA implementation continue to meet and provide recommendations to CalHSS and the Administration on matters of aging and disability services, programs, and policies.
+Six key stakeholder advisory committees advise on MPA implementation, providing recommendations to CalHSS and the Administration on matters of aging and disability services, programs, and policies.
 Meetings are open to the public and materials are available online.
-For more information, including meeting dates, please visit the stakeholder webpages:
+For more information, including meeting dates, please visit the stakeholder webpages below: